Thailand Phuket

 Phuket Old Town is the perfect place to stay on the island if you don’t mind being away from the beaches.

-You can easily explore the streets on foot, taking in the many beautiful buildings.
 It’s also conveniently located for those wanting to explore more of Phuket or use the town as a base for boat trips to nearby islands.

 Victoria in Phuket Old Town